 We use three different series of books interchangeably, depending on the student:

-4) Ear Training
+4) Ear Training in online piano lessons

 Your piano progress will accelerate with the ability to recall.
 There’s a few ways we use to learn this skill, and your piano teacher will go over each of these:

 - computer software

 - fundamentals of voice to understand how pitch works

 - Transposition – the ability to convert a piece from one key to another.

 - improvisation – making up a new piece or variation of a piece on the spot.